Asana/php-asana/README.md

 echo "Created project with gid: " . $project->gid;
 ```

-Methods that return multiple items (e.x. `findAll`) return an items iterator by default.
+Methods that return multiple items (e.x. `getTasks`, `getProjects`, `getPortfolios`, etc.) return an items iterator by default.
 See the "Collections" section

 ## Options